BCDA-APS/bluesky_training/_sources/reference/_create_conda_env.rst.txt

 Create an alias to activate the bluesky environment
 ---------------------------------------------------

-Creating a bash alias is like creating a custom shortcut.
+Creating a bash alias, an optional step, is like creating a custom shortcut.
 You can do this by editing the ``~/.bashrc`` and  ``~/.bash_aliases`` files, which are configuration files for your bash shell.
 Here's a simple step-by-step guide:

 .. raw:: html